 This organization provides help and support for children with cancer and their families

 About 300 children in Austria are diagnosed with cancer every year.
 This illness changes the lives of children and their families abruptly and without warning.
 To help children with cancer and their families by providing advice and practical services, a group of affected parents established the Upper Austrian Children's Cancer Association in May of 1988.
-One of the founding members is the current president of the fund, Agnes Stark, whose son was diagnosed with cancer at the age of three.
-She knows from her own experience how important support is such situations: "The people who need it most are often the ones who don’t ask for it.
+One of the founding members was chairwoman Agnes Stark, whose son was diagnosed with cancer when he was three years old.
+From her own experience, she knows how important support is in situations like this: "Those who are most in need of help often do not ask for it.
 That's why we actively reach out to the families."

 The Children's Cancer Association assists in emotional and social matters, provides information about legal funding and organizes financial assistance for affected families.
 "It is essential to ensure that families do not fall through the cracks," says Stark.
-Among other things, the fund subsidizes medicines or therapy abroad, and allows parents and siblings to be near the sick family member during this difficult time.
+For this reason, the association provides things like funding for medicine as well as therapies abroad and makes it possible for parents and siblings to be close to the affected family member during this difficult time.

 "We are constantly striving to improve our services for affected families," said chairwoman Stark.
 "We do, however, continue to rely on donations."
 B&R has shown their support for the work done by this organization by donating 3000 euros.
 "Members of the children's cancer association are at the hospital every day to take care of the patients and their relatives," says B&R personnel manager Nicole Rainer.
 "This is the type of support we want to promote with our donation."